Note: Some names have been changed in this treatment.

 It’s the same proof that convicted British au pair Louise Woodward in 1997, the same proof that’s still sparking debate in courtrooms and medical journals across the country: Patti Kwan was the only adult there when the baby developed the symptoms of Shaken Baby Syndrome.

 Shaken Baby Syndrome (SBS) is a recent addition to the child-abuse literature.
-It was first postulated in the 1970s, when a U.S. radiologist and a British neurosurgeon independently speculated that “whiplash shaking” might account for unexplained bleeding in the heads of some infants.
-As recently as the late 80s, even the early 90s, Michelle Tang’s death would almost certainly have been attributed to choking.
+It was first postulated in the 1970s, when first a British neurosurgeon and then a U.S. radiologist speculated in print that “whiplash shaking” might account for unexplained bleeding in the heads of some infants.
+As recently as the late 80s, even the early 90s, Michelle Li’s death would have been attributed to choking, or unknown natural causes.

 But over the past decade, as education about SBS has spread through the medical and legal communities, the number of reported shakings has exploded.
 By tracking cases at their own regional hospitals and extrapolating to the nation, Dr. Robert Reece at Tufts University and Dr. Robert Kirschner at the University of Chicago estimate that 600 to 1400 infants a year are shaken hard enough to suffer death or serious injury.
 Other experts set the figure as high as 3,000.
 Statisticians are scrambling to put a mechanism in place to track the actual incidence.